-2.14 Invisible Operators
+2.13 Invisible Operators

 In mathematics some operators or punctuation are often implied, but not displayed.
-The "invisible separator" or comma (U+2063) is intended for use in index expressions and other mathematical notation where two adjacent variables form a list and are not implicitly multiplied.
+U+2063 INVISIBLE SEPARATOR or invisible comma is intended for use in index expressions and other mathematical notation where two adjacent variables form a list and are not implicitly multiplied.
 In mathematical notation, commas are not always explicitly present, but need to be indicated for symbolic calculation software to help it disambiguate a sequence from a multiplication.
-For example, the double ${ij}$ subscript in the variable a{ij} means $a{i,j}$, i.e., the i and j are separate indices and not a single variable with the name ij.
-Accordingly to represent the implied list separation in the subscript ${ij}$ we can insert a non-displaying "invisible separator" between the i and the j.
+For example, the double ${ij}$ subscript in the variable a{ij} means $a{i,j}$, i.e., the i and j are separate indices and not a single variable with the name ij or even the product of i and j.
+Accordingly to represent the implied list separation in the subscript ij one can insert a nondisplaying invisible separator between the i and the j.
 In addition, use of the invisible comma would hint to a math layout program to typeset a small space between the variables.

 Similarly an expression like mc^2 implies that the mass m multiplies the square of the speed c.
-To represent the implied multiplication in mc^2 , we insert a nondisplaying "invisible times" between the m and the c.
-A related case is the "function application" symbol for an implied function dependence as in f(x + y).
-To indicate that this is the function f of the quantity x + y and not the expression fx + fy, we can insert the nondisplaying function application symbol between the f and the left parenthesis.
+To represent the implied multiplication in mc^2 , one inserts a nondisplaying U+2061 INVISIBLE TIMES between the m and the c.
+A related case is the use of U+2062 FUNCTION APPLICATION for an implied function dependence as in f(x+y).
+To indicate that this is the function f of the quantity x+y and not the expression fx+fy, one can insert the nondisplaying function application symbol between the f and the left parenthesis.
 Another example is the expression $f^{ij}(\cos(ab))$, which means the same as $f^{ij}(\cos(a \times b))$, where \times represents multiplication, not the cross product.
 Note that the spacing between characters may also depend on whether the adjacent variables are part of a list or are to be concatenated, i.e., multiplied.

-2.15 Other Characters
+2.14 Other Characters

 These include all remaining Unicode characters.
 They may appear in mathematical expressions, typically in spelled-out names for variables in fractions or simple formulae, but they most commonly appear in ordinary text.
-An English example is the equation distance = rate \times time, which uses ordinary ASCII letters to aid in recognizing sequences of letters as words instead of products of individual symbols.
+An English example is the equation which uses ordinary ASCII letters to aid in recognizing sequences of letters as words instead of products of individual symbols.
 Such usage corresponds to identifiers, discussed elsewhere.